kb100/signal-authenticator/README.md

 ## Options

-`nullok` (recommended) allows users who have not opted in to bypass the two-factor authentication.
+`nullok` (recommended) allows users who have not opted in to bypass the two-factor authentication, does not apply if user tried to opt in but has a bad config

 `nonull` requires all users to have properly setup two-factor authentication (high chance of user locking themselves out of ssh)

-`nostrictpermissions` allows users to make bad choices about the permissions of their config files while still allowing them to use two-factor authentication
+`nostrictpermissions` (not recommended) allows users to make bad choices about the permissions of their config files while still allowing them to use two-factor authentication

-`systemuser` indicates that the systemuser mode of operation should be selected (all tokens sent from one phone number owned by system administrator)
+`systemuser` (default, recommended) indicates that the systemuser mode of operation should be selected (all tokens sent from one phone number owned by system administrator)

+`nosystemuser` indicates that the per-user mode of operation should be selected (each user provides their own phone number to send tokens from)

 ## Setup